WoltLab/docs.woltlab.com/pages/javascript/new-api/ajax.md

 _Defaults to `{}`._

 A plain JavaScript object that contains the request data that represents the form data of the request.
-The `parameters` key is recognized by the PHP-Ajax-API and becomes accessible through `$this->parameters`.
+The `parameters` key is recognized by the PHP Ajax API and becomes accessible through `$this->parameters`.

 #### `contentType`